1299 โ 1922 CE

 The Battle of Chaldiran: East Meets West

-The morning sun cast long shadows across the plain of Chaldiran in northwestern Persia.
-Sultan Selim I, known as "Selim the Grim," sat astride his war horse, su...
+August 23, 1514 The morning sun cast long shadows across the vast plain of Chaldiran in northwestern Persia.
+Sultan Selim I, known as "Selim the Grim," sat a...

 The Last Caliph's Flight

-The bitter winter wind cut through the narrow streets of Constantinople as a small convoy of automobiles wound through the darkened city shortly after midnight....
+The bitter winter wind cut through the narrow streets of Constantinople as a small convoy of automobiles moved through the darkened city in the early hours o...

 The Last Dance of the Janissaries